 - Check SSL Certificate

 Please note that SSL certificate is only available to paid subscribers.
-If you are in free plan please update your Virtual Classroom API plan to get SSL certificate for your custom hostname.
+If you are in a free plan please update your Virtual Classroom API plan to get a SSL certificate for your custom hostname.

-If you already have premium subscription, please click on the Hostname and SSL certificate
+If you already have a premium subscription, please click on the Hostname and SSL certificate.

-Step 2: Create CNAME record in your DNS server
+Step 2: Create a CNAME Record in your DNS Server

 | Note: Depending on your provider you may already have a CNAME set up with your domain Alias.
 If so, you will need to edit this existing CNAME so that 'Points To' is api.braincert.com

-BrainCert's free enterprise SSL certificate was built with these difficulties in mind, and solves this with the simplicity that you would expect.
-With our highly-secure SSL certificate, all you has to do is to CNAME your domain to the VC API sub-domain in order to receive the performance and security benefits of BrainCert.
+BrainCert's free enterprise SSL certificate was built with these difficulties in mind and solves this with the simplicity that you would expect.
+With our highly secure SSL certificate, all you have to do is CNAME your domain to the VC API sub-domain in order to receive the performance and security benefits of BrainCert.
 Furthermore, there is no need to send us your SSL certificate key or CSR.